jerryUNSW/fraud_detect/GroupDynamics.md

 5. What I have learned from teammwork experience

 What I have learned from working with Weijie is that even when different people have different skillsets, they can always find a way to work together as long as they are both committed to the same goal.
 From the first day we met, we knew that we are very different people.
+We are good at different things and we approach the problem from different angles.
+However, our differences does not become an obstable between us.
+On the contrary, we found a way to complement each other by doing the thigs we are good at.
+This is not always the case when it comes to teammwork, but it is this way for us because we both make an effort to make it so.